-You are running an incompatible operating system, i.e. macOS 10.14.6 (Mojave) with Capture One 11
+You are running an incompatible operating system, i.e. macOS 10.14.6 (Mojave) with Capture One 11.

 The only options here are to upgrade to the latest version of Capture One or to downgrade your operating system.

 See which OS versions are compatible with your version of Capture One here:

 You can view your upgrade options by entering your license key here:

-The database you are trying to open is damaged or corrupt
+The database you are trying to open is damaged or corrupt.

 - Windows: Use Ctrl + Alt + Delete to access the Task Manager and end any Capture One processes running in the background.

-OpenCL is failing to initialise and causing a crash
+OpenCL is failing to initialise and causing a crash.

 See our help center articles on this issue here:

 To disable OpenCL in Capture One in case of a crash on startup, follow the steps below:

 - Windows: Run the script DONOT_useopencl.reg and restart Capture One (the download also contains a restore script to re-enable OpenCL useopencl.reg) Download here.

-• MacOS: Download AdjustOpenCL_External.zip and run this application AdjustOpenCL_External.app, disable OpenCL, and restart Capture One.
+- Mac: Download AdjustOpenCL_External.zip and run this application AdjustOpenCL_External.app, disable OpenCL, and restart Capture One.